Mozaritta/animeAPI/readme.md

 If you wish to run this application in Docker, run the build command first `./mvnw spring-boot:build-image` and then run
 `docker run -p 8000:8000 mozarita/anime`.

+### Run tests

+To run the application's test make sure your docker daemon is started, or your docker desktop is open or your wsl is running.

+If you're on linux make sure to run `sudo systemctl start docker`